 - Soil: A light, fast-draining potting soil is perfect.
 You can use fortified soils.

+Shrimp plants are relatively easy to propagate from stem-tip cuttings.
 To propagate successfully, take a cutting and dip it into rooting hormone, then place into a pot with seedling soil or a sterile rooting mix.
-The key to successful cuttings is to provide plenty of warmth and humidity, so aim to keep your cuttings at around 80˚F with high ambient humidity.
+The key to successful cuttings is to provide plenty of warmth and humidity, so aim to keep your cuttings at around 80 F with high ambient humidity.
 Do not allow them to sit in water-logged soil.

-They are vulnerable to aphids and spider mites, so look for symptoms of infestation and treat immediately.
+- Shrimp plants are vulnerable to aphids and spider mites, so look for symptoms of infestation and treat immediately.

 - Older plants are more brittle, so be careful not to break stems unless you are pruning.

 - These plants are temperature sensitive.
 The plants will yellow or brown in temperatures below about 55 F, especially in arid conditions.
 However, they will readily grow back as soon as the temperatures increase.